Blues post 3rd straight shutout, beat Wild for 10th straight

 St. Louis’ power play was 3 for 30 in its previous 13 games heading into Sunday but converted twice in the first period.
 The Blues finished 2 for 6 with the man advantage.

+“Obviously, it’s a special teams game,” Wild center Eric Staal said.
+“They get two power-play goals early.
+It’s tough to come back on a team like that.”

 Minnesota was 0 for 5 on the power play.
-The Wild are 1-5-3 in their last nine games.
+The Wild are 1-5-3 in their last nine games and heard boos from the home crowd during Sunday’s loss.

+“There’s a lot of stuff that’s we’re just not doing well enough,” said Wild forward Zach Parise.
+“I just don’t feel like we’re really competing that hard.”

+Despite its current four-game losing streak, Minnesota remains in playoff position with the eighth-most points in the Western Conference.

 Dunn scored his eighth goal of the year to give the Blues a 3-0 lead in the second.
 Dunn’s one-timer on a 3-on-1 rush came just after St. Louis successfully killed off a penalty.